top of page

 How did the Makhtesh Hagadol form?

-A makhtesh is formed on top of a mountain ridge, in this case the Hatira Ridge.
+A makhtesh is formed on top of a mountain ridge, in this case the Hatira Ridge, and it allows you to peer into the inside of the mountain!

-The surface rock was a hard limestone and dolomite (a form of limestone) and underneath this was a softer sandstone that formed in the Cretaceous period, about 100 million years ago.
-The first stage in the development of the makhtesh was a pushing up of the surface rock due to tectonic forces, mostly the Negev anticline system, as a result of the separation of the Syrian-African Rift and this resulted in a broad dome or arch.
-This occurred 60 to 80 million years ago.
-The next stage was a breaching of the hard rim by water erosion exploiting a weak point in the rim.
-Through this breach, streams begin to remove the soft sandstone, leaving the hard outer rim mostly intact.
-This occurred about 30 million years ago.
-From about 5 to 10 million years ago the sandstone continued to be eroded away leaving the classic steep-walled, elongated, closed makhtesh, with its exit point facing the dead sea.
+The first stage in the development of the makhtesh was a pushing up of the surface rock due to tectonic forces, mostly the Negev anticline system as a result of the separation of the Syrian-African Rift.
+This occurred about 60 to 80 million years ago and resulted in a broad dome or arch (b).
+Next was a breaching of the hard rim by water erosion that exploited a weak point in the rim.
+Through this breach, streams begin to remove the soft sandstone.
+This occurred about 30 million years ago, leaving the hard outer rim mostly intact (c).
+From about 5 to 10 million years ago the sandstone continued to be eroded away leaving the classic steep-walled, elongated, closed makhtesh with limestone cliffs, and its exit point facing the dead sea (d).
 The erosion of the sandstone interior is continuing even to this day.
-In other makhteshes, the sand may be of different colors due to its mineral content, and this can be strikingly beautiful, but this is not so much the case in this makhtesh.
+In other makhteshes, the sand may be of varied colors due to its mineral content, and this can be strikingly beautiful, although this is not so much the case in this makhtesh.